Daniel-Elston/K-Means-Clustering-Algorithm/README.md

 ## Introduction
 The purpose of this project is to build a machine learning algorithm capable of classification from scratch.
-Classification algorithms have progressed to so far that they are now capable of safely driving a person to and from destinations.
-The Tesla self driving car has classification recognition software deeply embedded in its systems.
+A k-means clustering algorithm has been built for the purpose of deciding which species of iris flower each observation belongs to.

 ### Project Description